-Pre-installed data types
+8.2.1 Pre-installed data types

-These are supplied with zenon as standard and are immediately available when a new variable is created.
+These are delivered together with zenon and are immediately available when a new variable is created.
 They conform to the standardized simple data types of IEC 61131-3 such as INT, USINT etc. They define a set value range (fixed upper and lower limit) with a defined number of values.
 That is why real numbers can only be depicted as float-point numbers with a certain accuracy.